Meghdeep Bose: Career

-After collaborating in Tiger Zinda Hai for the song "Swag Se Swagat", Vishal–Shekhar teamed up with Bose for their songs in the 2018 Telugu film Naa Peru Surya, Naa Illu India.
+After collaborating in Tiger Zinda Hai for the song "Swag Se Swagat", Vishal–Shekhar teamed up with Bose for their songs in the 2018 Telugu film Naa Peru Surya.

-On 8 August 2019, Amaal Mallik & Meghdeep Bose became the second Indian composer-arranger to perform with the Melbourne Symphony Orchestra.
-Music composer A. R. Rahman was the only Indian composer before this to have collaborated with this orchestra.
+On 8 August 2019, Amaal Mallik & Meghdeep Bose became the second Indian composer-arranger to perform with the Melbourne Symphony Orchestra. composer A. R. Rahman was the only Indian composer before this to have collaborated with this orchestra.